 CAL is a special needs school and therefore teaching is individually tailored to the needs of our students and the community.
-In practice this means that subjects such as RE, history or English might be taught discretely but also together within a humanities framework, with links to PSHE and citizenship.
+In practice, this means that subjects such as RE,

+History or English may not be taught discretely but also together within a humanities framework, with links to PSHE and Citizenship.

-The Multi-Cultural Dimension
+4.2 The Multi-Cultural Dimension

 The aims of RE are in line with the school's policies on Equal Opportunities and Racial Equality, which offer equal opportunities for all.
-In line with these policies, we wish pupils to understand, appreciate and respect people of all different religions, races, disabilities and ethnic backgrounds.
+In line with these policies, we wish pupils to understand, appreciate and respect people of all different religions, races, disabilities, and ethnic backgrounds.

-Religious Aims:
+4.3 Religious Aims

-- RE encourages pupils to explore their own beliefs (whether they are religious or non-religious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; it encourages them to express their responses. - To develop a knowledge and understanding of Christianity and other World Religions and to recognise religion as an important expression of human experience - RE enables pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society. - To teach pupils to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice - To appreciate moral values such as honesty, liberty, justice, fairness and concern for others - To investigate and understand the questions and answers that religions can offer about the nature, meaning and purpose of life
+- RE encourages pupils to explore their own beliefs (whether they are religious or non-religious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional, and social ethics; it encourages them to express their responses. - Provokes challenging questions about the meaning and purpose of life, beliefs, the self, issues of right and wrong and what it means to be human. - RE enables pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society. - To teach pupils to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice. - Prompts pupils to consider their responsibilities to themselves and others, and to explore how they might contribute to their communities and to wider society.
+It encourages empathy, generosity, and compassion.

-Exemption from Religious Education Lessons
+4.4 Exemption from Religious Education Lessons

-Parents who wish to have their child withdrawn from Religious Education within the curriculum will indicate this on the school enrolment form or through a written letter informing the school of special requirements.
+Parents who wish to have their child withdrawn from Religious Education within the curriculum will indicate this through a written letter informing the school of special requirements.
 Children who are withdrawn from Religious Education will be placed in an alternative class for the duration of the lesson and pursue personal projects.

-Moral Development
+5. Moral Development

 Pupils' moral development involves them acquiring an understanding of the difference between right and wrong and of moral conflict, a concern for others and the will to do what they believe is right.
 Education will provide them with the tools that they need to make these judgments.
 Moral education will encourage pupils to be able and willing to reflect on the consequences of their actions and to learn how to forgive themselves and others.
 They develop knowledge, skills and understanding, qualities and attitudes they need in order to make responsible moral decisions and act on them.
-It is appreciated that different people may hold differing opinions upon what is right or wrong, due to alternative religious or moral beliefs, but the school's ethos supports the "rule of law" (DfE 2013).
+It is appreciated that different people may hold differing opinions upon what is right or wrong, due to alternative religious or moral beliefs, but the school's ethos supports the "rule of law" (DfE 2014).